coreygirard/harbor/README.md

 In the above, you can see two sections: `OUTLINE` and `PATTERNS`.
 They must be preceeded by those headers, in all-caps, and must be in that order.
 The `OUTLINE` section specifies the names of the files to be generated, and their internal structure.
 Each line in the `OUTLINE` section without indentation denotes a file.
-The part before the `:` is the nickname for the file, to be used elsewhere to refer to that file.
-The part after the `:` is the actual filename, to be used when saving the generated Markdown.
+The form is `aaa: bbb`, where `aaa` is the nickname for the file, and `bbb` is the actual filename to use when saving the generated documentation.
-All of the indented lines follow general grade-school outlining rules, in terms of how nesting works.
+Basic outline indentation rules apply, with regard to how nesting works.
 The sections can have arbitrary names, excluding spaces.
-Best practice is Lisp-style naming for multi-word sections: `another-section` or `this-is-a-wordy-label`.
+Best practice for multi-word sections is Lisp-style naming:
+`another-section` or `this-is-a-wordy-label`.

+### TODO
 [ ] Allow multiple inputs to text replacement macros
-[ ] Clean output to be even more human- readable/editable
+[ ] Clean output to be even more human- readable/editable [ ] REFACTOR